askesvane/LanguageAnalytics/README.md

 # LanguageAnalytics

+__Cultural Data Science__

-My repository for all assignments throughout the course 'Language Analytics' as a part of the supplementary subject Cultural Data Science, Aarhus University 2021.
+This is the repository for portfolio assignments made throughout the course 'Language Analytics' as a part of the supplementary subject Cultural Data Science, Aarhus University 2021.